acf-quizbowl/acf-quizbowl.github.io/blog/interview-vishwa-shanmugam.md

 **OL: Tell me a little bit about your time in high school quizbowl.
 What was that like?**

-VS: I started playing my junior year [at Downingtown STEM Academy].
+VS: I started playing my junior year at Downingtown STEM Academy.
 That year, we ended up at HSNCT and went 5-5.
 Then that summer, me and my teammates Anish and Rohan decided to study a ton, and we went on to finish t-8 at HSNCT.
 It was a really fun journey.

 **OL: Despite that experience, was there anything that surprised you about the transition to collegiate quizbowl?**